CospanDesign/nysa/docs/getting_started.rst

 upload
 """"""
 Upload an image file to a board.
 The format of the files is platform specific.
-For Artemis USB2 and Dionysus the format is a 'bin' file that is generated from the Xilinx tools using the bitgen tool.
+For Artemis USB2 and Dionysus the format is a 'bin' file that is generated from the Xilinx bitgen tool.

 Uploading a binary to artemis USB2